 Do you have a pig that recently quit eating, but you don’t know why?
 How do you get a pig to eat when it doesn’t want to eat?
 What could be wrong with it?
 Several things could be wrong with your piggy and there are several solutions you can try to get them to eat something.

-So what do you do when pigs are not eating?
+So what do you do when pigs don’t eat?
 The first thing you do when your pig is not eating is to give them some water.
 Water consumption is directly related to food consumption.
-This is the most common reason pigs will not eat.
-Sometimes their water may have algae in it, and they will not drink it, causing them not to eat.
+Dehydration is the most common reason pigs will not eat.
+Sometimes their water may have algae in it, and pigs will not drink it, causing them not to eat.

 But that’s not all!

-There are more reasons could be causing your pig not to eat.
+There are more reasons why our pig is not eating.
 If your pig is not eating or drinking they could be sick.
 There are many tricks you could try in the books to entice your chunky friend to eat and drink.

 The first thing you should do if your pig doesn’t want to eat is to try to get them to drink water.
 There are many tricks farmers have up their sleeves to get their pigs to drink water.